Wacom Feel™ Multi-Touch API

 BlobArray:

-An array of blobs.
 The size of the BlobArray block is BlobCount * sizeof(WacomMTBlob).

-This structure represents the strength values for the surface of the device.
+This structure represents the strength values for the

 typedef struct WacomMTRawData